The new James Bond film aims to steady a shaken industry. But no one seems to know what will leave audiences stirred.

 Award-decorated dramas regularly break out commercially — the war picture “1917” grossed nearly $400 million just before the pandemic — but those prospects have dimmed.

 Theatrical moviegoing was actually rocking before the pandemic hit.
-Film releases scooped up $11.4 billion in ticket sales in the U.S. in 2019, the second-highest ever, and $42.5 billion around the world, a record.
-But streaming had been breathing down its neck; admissions, as opposed to revenues, had actually been flat or dropping by small amounts in recent years.
-More than a year of pandemic lockdowns, with its glut of streaming titles and few major theatrical ones, has sped all that up.
+Film releases scooped up $11.4 billion in ticket sales in the United States in 2019, the second-highest ever, and $42.5 billion around the world, a record.
+But streaming had been breathing down its neck; admissions, as opposed to revenue, had actually been flat or dropping by small amounts in recent years.
+More than a year of pandemic shutdowns, with a glut of streaming titles and few major theatrical ones, has sped all that up.

 Superhero titles — for so long the movie industry’s version of IBM stock — have been on an especially strange ride.
 Experts have been baffled by whether the characters are the right tonic for an embattled world or simply irrelevant to it.
 The box office has reflected that ambivalence.
-Disney’s Marvel picture “Black Widow” underperformed in July (it may also have been hurt by simultaneous home availability).
+Disney’s Marvel picture “Black Widow” underperformed in July.
+(It may also have been hurt by simultaneous home availability.)

 But this month, its “Shang-Chi and the Legend of the Ten Rings,” a racially groundbreaking title, has been on a dazzling run.
-The Marvel film helped push 2021 domestic box office, for so much of the summer hovering at about 50 percent that of 2019, closer to a more tolerable 75 percent.
-After “Venom,” the genre will be tested with more Disney Marvel, “Eternals” and “Spider-Man: No Way Home.”
+The Marvel film helped push 2021 domestic box office, for so much of the summer hovering at about 50 percent of that of 2019, closer to a more tolerable 75 percent.
+After “Venom,” the genre will be tested with more Disney Marvel: “Eternals” and “Spider-Man: No Way Home.”

-And “Dear Evan Hansen,” a teen story based on the smash Broadway musical, flopped when it opened last weekend, garnering fewer than $8 million in U.S. sales.
-“Musicals feels right in a theater, and feel right for right now,” said Steven Levenson, who wrote the movie and stage versions of “Dear Evan Hansen."
-"But it is a story of a complicated character who does complicated and sometimes downright bad things, and that can be hard for some people,” he acknowledged.
+“Dear Evan Hansen,” a teen story based on the smash Broadway musical, flopped when it opened this past weekend, garnering fewer than $8 million in U.S. sales.
+“Musicals feel right in a theater and feel right for right now,” said Steven Levenson, who wrote the movie and stage versions of “Dear Evan Hansen.”
+“But it is a story of a complicated character who does complicated and sometimes downright bad things, and that can be hard for some people,” he said.

-The question of what will motivate a trip to the theater may be hard for Hollywood to understand because, as consumers, we’re also still trying to make sense of it.
-Public life has been gripped by a sense we won’t go back to what we did before, either due to health hesistancies or simply because we got used to doing things a certain way during lockdowns.
+The question of what will motivate a trip to the theater may be hard for Hollywood to understand — because, as consumers, we’re also still trying to make sense of it.
+Public life has been gripped by a sense we won’t go back to what we did before, because of health hesitancies or simply because we got used to doing things a certain way during shutdowns.
 But how much we won’t go back is a mystery we’re often still keeping from ourselves.

-"Hollywood can’t know what many of us want to see in theaters because we don’t know it yet either,” said Sarah Schechter, a leading Hollywood producer.
-“It changes month to month.
-Or day to day.”
+“Hollywood can’t know what many of us want to see in theaters, because we don’t know it yet, either,” said Hollywood producer Sarah Schechter.
+“It changes month-to-month or day-to-day.”

-Perhaps the most nobody-knows-anything moment came with Schechter’s own film, "Free Guy.”
-A rare original title (not a sequel or adaptation of intellectual property), the Ryan Reynolds story of a bank teller who realizes he’s living in a videogame became the hit that made everyone throw out the rules this summer.
+Perhaps the most nobody-knows-anything moment came with Schechter’s film “Free Guy.”
+A rare original title (not a sequel or adaptation of intellectual property), the Ryan Reynolds story of a bank teller who realizes he’s living in a video game became the hit that made everyone throw out the rules this summer.

 The movie was developed by Rupert Murdoch’s Fox before the company was acquired by Disney several years ago — and promptly all but forgotten by its juggernaut acquirer.
 Disney released the film in the doldrums of August almost as an afterthought to “Black Widow.”
 Yet long after that movie has gone, “Free Guy” has improbably continued to play strongly nearly two months into its release.
 With $315 million in worldwide sales, it is one of the most successful original films in years.

 Schechter said she was trying to understand the mechanism that drove so many to theaters to see it (apart from strong storytelling and quality acting and all the other things producers say).
-“The film’s message that ‘we all control our own destiny; no one is a background player,'" resonates in a new world of activism and agency, she said.
+“The film’s message that we all control our own destiny, no one is a background player,” resonates in a new world of activism and agency, she said.

-Mooky Greidinger, chief executive of Cineworld/Regal, the world’s second-largest theater chain, said to understand movie theaters’ future it helped to look to the past.
+Mooky Greidinger, chief executive of Cineworld/Regal, the world’s second-largest theater chain, said to understand movie theaters’ future it helps to look to the past.
 Similar threats have long been defeated by the right Hollywood product, he said.

-“When the world got DVDs the next year ‘Titanic’ came out; when black-and-white television became available widely studios made ‘The Ten Commandments" and "Doctor Zhivago,’” he said.
+“When the world got DVDs, the next year ‘Titanic’ came out.
+When black-and-white television became available widely, studios made ‘The Ten Commandments’ and ‘Doctor Zhivago,’” he said.
 “This is an industry that knows how to come through hard times.”

 No franchise has done that more than Bond, which across its 49-year run has seen epic change and continued to churn out hits.
-There is a symmetry to the film marking a new post-pandemic chapter — it was the virus’ first major film casualty.
+There is a symmetry to the film marking a new post-pandemic chapter — it was the virus’s first major film casualty.
 (The movie was initially scheduled for April 2020.)

 The financial expectations for the film, Craig’s last as 007, are high.
-The most recent Bond, 2015’s “Spectre,” grossed $880 million globally, much of it overseas; it is the second-highest of any in the 25-film series not adjusting for inflation.
-While it would be far-fetched to assume “No Time to Die” can rival that when it opens in much of Europe and Asia this weekend and the U.S. next week, experts see reason for a strong performance.
+The most recent Bond, 2015’s “Spectre,” grossed $880 million globally, much of it overseas — the second-highest figure in the 25-film series, not adjusting for inflation.
+While it would be far-fetched to assume “No Time to Die” can rival that when it opens in much of Europe and Asia this weekend and the United States next week, experts see reason for a strong performance.

-“I think James Bond offers a thread to the past that could make people flock back to the movies — it’s a chance for reassurance with the world so changed,” said Ian Kinane, a James Bond expert based at London’s University of Roehampton and founder of the surprisingly academic International Journal of James Bond Studies.

-“But I also think it’s a real question whether in this era of new global concerns Bond is the right icon to speak to that."
+“I think James Bond offers a thread to the past that could make people flock back to the movies — it’s a chance for reassurance with the world so changed,” said Ian Kinane, a Bond expert based at London’s University of Roehampton and founder of the surprisingly academic International Journal of James Bond Studies.
+“But I also think it’s a real question whether in this era of new global concerns Bond is the right icon to speak to that.”

-Bond spoke to another changed era when “Casino Royale” came out after 9/11 and reflected questions the West newly had about its place in the world.
-But that movie didn’t come out until 2006; the pre-9/11 title “Die Another Day,” was released in 2002 and performed more modestly.
+Bond spoke to another changed era when “Casino Royale” came out in 2006, reflecting questions the West newly had about its place in the post-9/11 world.
+But that movie didn’t come out until five years after the attacks.
+“Die Another Day,” released in 2002, performed more modestly.

 “It took five years for Bond to solidify in this new world,” Kinane said.
 “I wonder if it might take that long again.